 - Essential Cookies: Essential cookies are required for providing you features or services that you have requested.
 For example, certain cookies enable you to log into secure areas of our Site or use a shopping cart feature within our Services.
 Disabling these cookies may make certain features and services unavailable.

 - Functionality Cookies: Functional cookies are used to record your choices and settings regarding our Services, maintain your preferences over time, and recognize you when you return to our Services.
-These cookies help us to personalize our content for you, greet you by name, and remember your preferences (for example, your choice of language or region).
+These cookies help us to personalize our content for you, greet you by name, and remember your preferences.

 - Performance/Analytical Cookies: Performance/analytical cookies allow us to understand how visitors use our Site and Services such as by collecting information about the number of visitors to the Site, what pages visitors view on our Site, and how long visitors are viewing pages on the Site.
 Performance/analytical cookies also help us measure the performance of our advertising campaigns in order to help us improve our campaigns and the Services’ content for those who engage with our advertising.